A collection of interesting and fun facts about cycling and bicycles. 20 things you didn't know about bicycles and other cycling trivia.

 – Dave Briggs

-Dave has cycled around most of the world, including long distance bike tours such as riding from Alaska to Argentina, and cycling from England to South Africa.
+Dave has cycled around most of the world, including long distance bike tours such as riding from Greece to England, and cycling from England to South Africa.
 Now living in Greece and working as a travel writer Dave has a somewhat ambitious goal of visiting every Greek island (there's over 200!) and writing about them all.